Polio: New York reports first US case in nearly a decade

 Mostly affecting children, the virus causes muscle weakness and paralysis, and in the most serious cases permanent disability and death.

-Americans are typically vaccinated with a three- or four-dose regimen that typically begins at two months old.
+Americans are typically vaccinated with a three- or four-dose regimen that begins at two months old.
 About 93% of toddlers have received at least three doses of the polio jab, according to vaccination data from the US Centers for Disease Control and Prevention.

 But whereas the US and other countries use jabs made with an inactivated version of the virus, some countries orally administer a vaccine that uses the virus in a weakened live form.